The Bloomfield Township Treasurer's Office mails approximately 46,000

 tax statements each year.
 Informational tax statements are mailed to

 homeowners who have a mortgage company paying their taxes.
 Tax payments

-mail, you will receive a receipt by return mail.
+received by mail will receive a receipt by First Class mail.

 Disbursement of Tax Dollars

 The Bloomfield Township Treasurer's Office Collects and

 - Oakland County

 - School districts within Bloomfield Township (Avondale, Birmingham,

 - Bloomfield Township General Fund, Police, Fire and Library